Purifying tagged proteins

-- Define the required level of purity and identify options to achieve this level of purity.
+- Identify the required level of purity and ways to achieve it.

-- Determine whether or not you need to remove the tag and how.
+- Determine whether you need to remove the tag and how.

 Coomassie is a trademark of Thermo Fisher Scientific.
 FLAG is a trademark of Sigma-Aldrich Co.
 Strep-tag is a registered trademark of IBA GmbH.